ybribri/template-for-HTML/README.md

         - data to be used for templates in HTML.
-          (optional, omit this if you use global variables for templates) object would be stored into a variable "et" like below example.
+          (optional, omit this if you use global variables for templates)
+        - object would be stored into a variable "et" as examples.

 • sync_url: string
     sync_url: '/feature.html'

         - path of html file to replace current html with (optional)
         - Use this parameter if all the html files are rendered in single page.
-        - If you omit this, eTemplate() render current html file.
+        - If you omit this, render() find and render start_url, in case there is no start_url it will render current html file.

 • scrollto: object
     scrollto: { id: "id", block: "start | center | end" }

     • id: id of element to scroll to inside the html file of the second argument, sync_url

     • block: vertical alignment of the element.
 One of "start", "center", or "end"

 • sync_type: string
     sync_type: "element(default) | body"

-        - whole body rerendered dynamically, or element by element rerendered dynamically when data change
-        - element rerendering is fast but, please careful !
-Templates can be used in only one attribute in one HTML tag as below.
+    - method of re-rendering when sync() is executed. • default, element is for re-rendering elements including templates.
+    - whole is for re-rendering the whole page.
+    - Rendering element by element is much faster but, there is one restriction.
+    (if you use templates on attributes inside HTML tag, it's limited to only one attribute  as below.

     (X) <div class="<%= et.class[0] %>" id="<%= et.id[0] %>">
-    (O) <input type="number" value="<%= et.data[0] %>" data-sync="et.data[0]" oninput="syncTemplate(event)">
+    (O) <input type="number" value="<%= et.data[0] %>" data-sync="et.data[0]" oninput="etm.sync(event)">
     (O) <% for(var i=0; i<et.imgSrc.length; i++){ %>
             <div class="img">
                 <img src="<%= et.imgSrc[i] %>">